nodejs/node/doc/api/crypto.markdown

 ### sign.sign(private_key, [output_format])

-Calculates the signature on all the updated data passed through the sign.  `private_key` is a string containing the PEM encoded private key for signing.
+Calculates the signature on all the updated data passed through the sign.

+`private_key` can be an object or a string.
+If `private_key` is a string, it is treated as the key with no passphrase.

+`private_key`:

+* `key` : A string holding the PEM encoded private key
+* `passphrase` : A string of passphrase for the private key

 Returns the signature in `output_format` which can be `'binary'`, `'hex'` or `'base64'`.
 If no encoding is provided, then a buffer is